top of page

 Keep Going

-Repeat Steps 2 and 3 two to four more times.
-It's very important to alternate between the 2 and not mistakenly work the same round back to back.
-You can decide how wide you want your double-knit band to be.
-I think it should be no less than a total of 3 sets of the knit and purl rounds.
-On this sweater, that's what I did for the sleeves, and did 4 sets on the body hem.
+Repeat Steps 2 and 3 two to four additional times.
+It's crucial to alternate between them and avoid repeating the same round consecutively.
+You can choose the width of your double-knit band.
+In my opinion, it should have at least 3 sets of knit and purl rounds.
+For this sweater, I did that for the sleeves and completed 4 sets on the body hem.

 Finishing

-To finish the edge, I don't recommend the regualr bind off, but rather a tubular bind off, which also goes by the name of kitchener bind-off, sewn bind-off, and Italian bind-off.
+To finish the edge, I don't recommend the regular bind off, but rather a tubular bind off, which also goes by the name of kitchener bind-off, sewn bind-off, and Italian bind-off.

 On this sweater, I did a stylized i-cord bind-off and I love the way it looks.